A history of Colorado kilns, ovens, furnaces and rails

 The first detailed study of Colorado's coke and ore smelting industries and their importance to the state's mountain railroads.

 Individual histories of dozens of historic sites including GPS locators for exploration.

 Five full color, full page reproductions of Otto Kuhler paintings.
 Over 240 historic and contemporary photographs, drawings, maps and charts.
 Steam locomotive rosters of the major smelters.

-Colorado Railroad Museum, hardcover with dust jacket, 264 pages, 8.5 x 11 x 1 in., B&W and Color photographs and illustrations.
+Colorado Railroad Museum, hardcover with dust jacket, 264 pages, standard portrait book 10 x 8 in., B&W and Color photographs and illustrations.